PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 ### TLS secrets

-Kubernetes provides a builtin Secret type `kubernetes.io/tls` for storing a certificate and its associated key that are typically used for TLS .
+PlaidCloud provides a builtin Secret type `PlaidCloud.io/tls` for storing a certificate and its associated key that are typically used for TLS .
 This data is primarily used with TLS termination of the Ingress resource, but may be used with other resources or directly by a workload.